 It's a good idea to take their work into the hallway so the next parent can start their conference.
 That way you can take your time looking at the work and it doesn't take away from your 12 minutes.

-Depending on your child's goals, you can make a plan of how you can help your child at home.
-For example, if your child is having difficulty using scissors, the teacher may have suggestions for activities you can do together at home or materials you should have access around the house.
-If your goal is to communicate more regularly with the teacher, create a weekly progress report or a special notebook that you and the teacher write in daily.
-Whatever your plan is, have it in mind when you meet with the teacher and plan to discuss it in detail.
+Depending on your child's goals, you can make a plan at the conference of how you can help your child at home.
+For example, if your child is having difficulty using scissors, the teacher may have suggestions for activities you can do together at home or materials you should have access to around the house.
+If you'd like to communicate more regularly with the teacher, you can decide together the best way to consistently share helpful information.
+The teacher may offer to create a weekly progress report or a special notebook that both of you write in daily.
+Whatever your plan is, you should leave the conference with a clear understanding of your role and responsibility as well as the teacher's in making it work.

 5. Set up a follow-up meeting.